nonomal/link/README.md

 - **Connection Updates**: In scenarios where connection is interrupted, Passport supports real-time connection updates.

 - **Service Forwarding**: Efficiently manage and redirect your connections from one service to entrypoints everywhere.

+- **Zero Dependencies**: Fully self-contained, with no external dependencies, ensuring a simple and efficient setup.

 ## Usage